Quickstart: Run end-to-end tests at scale with Microsoft Playwright Testing Preview

 You've now prepared the configuration for running your Playwright tests in the cloud with Microsoft Playwright Testing.
 You can either use the Playwright CLI to run your tests, or use the Playwright Test Visual Studio Code extension.

-With Microsoft Playwright Testing, you get charged based on the number of total test minutes.
-If you're a first-time user or getting started with a free trial, you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes.
+With Microsoft Playwright Testing, you get charged based on the number of total test minutes and number of test results published.
+If you're a first-time user or getting started with a free trial, you might start with running a single test at scale instead of your full test suite to avoid exhausting your free trial limits.

 After you validate that the test runs successfully, you can gradually increase the test load by running more tests with the service.